Why Human Guidance Matters in Collaborative Vibe Coding: Results

-We further tested whether the observed effects depend on the specific AI model used for vibe coding.
+We further tested whether the observed effects depend on the specific AI model used for vibe coding (Fig. \ref{fig:controlsAI}B).
 In addition to GPT-5, we repeated the AI-led experiments using Claude-4.5-Opus (Anthropic, \cite{anthropic2025opus}) and Gemini-3-Pro (Google, \cite{team2023gemini}) as instructor and selector, while keeping the code generator to be GPT-5 (to facilitate a fair comparison between the AI model performance).
-Both alternative models produced lower final similarity scores than human-led vibe coding (Claude: $\text{M}$=2.323, $\text{CI}_{95\%}$=[1.979, 2.847]; Gemini: $\text{M}$=1.933, $\text{CI}_{95\%}$=[1.617, 2.324]) and showed the similar pattern of no improvement across rounds (Claude: $r$=-0.046, $\text{CI}_{95\%}$=[-0.211, 0.117]; Gemini: $r$=-0.129, $\text{CI}_{95\%}$=[-0.278, 0.026]; Fig. \ref{fig:figure6}B).
+Both alternative models produced lower final similarity scores than human-led vibe coding (Claude: $M=2.25$, $\text{CI}_{95\%}$=[1.93, 2.59]; Gemini: $M=1.81$, $\text{CI}_{95\%}$=[1.63, 2.01]) and showed a similar pattern of no improvement across rounds (Claude: $r=.02$, $\text{CI}_{95\%}$=[-.14, .18]; Gemini: $r=-.08$, $\text{CI}_{95\%}$=[-.23, .07]; Fig. \ref{fig:controlsAI}B).
 These results demonstrate that the performance gap and collapse effect are not specific to a single model, but instead reflect a general limitation of current AI systems when acting as high-level guidance providers in multi-round collaborative coding.
+As the performance gap was getting somewhat smaller with a more advanced AI model (Claude vs. human-led: $\Delta=-.45$, $p=.005$, $d=-.56$), our results also indicate that the improvement of AI may enhance the alignment between AI and human behavior.